jankeirse/fluent-plugin-mergecommon/README.md

 Use timestamp of first record when buffer is flushed, otherwise it's the time the last event is flushed.
 Defaults to true.

 **tag_postfix** (string)

 This is added to the tag of the original event when outputing the resulting event stream.
 This is necessary to avoid deadlocks in fluentd logic.
 Defaults to ".multiline" .

 ## Original purpose

 This plugin was originally written to handle OpenEdge ABL log files.
-It can be adapted to support at least Pacific and classic Appserver Agent Logs and Client Logs.
+It can be used to support at least Pacific and classic Appserver Agent Logs and Client Logs.

 ## sample usage